erlsta/homeassistant-lovelace-birthday-reminder-card/README.md

 Change the name, day, month and year to what suits you.

 Copy the line and change the information to add as many birthdays you want to the list.
+For easy management, I suggest keeping the list in alfabetical order, although this will not make any difference for the function of the card itself.

 ### Options
 `Year` is optional, but without this, age will of course not be displayed.